 There are many factors that need to be taken into account when deciding which elements to include in a dashboard.
-Some considerations are more relevant for certain industries or processes, and hence it is quite difficult to give specific guidelines that will be suitable for every contingency.
+Some considerations are more relevant for certain industries or processes, and hence it is quite difficult to give specific guidelines that will be suitable for every contingencyHow to Build a Better Dashboard.
 However, before setting out to create any kind of dashboard there are certain questions you need to ask to understand the ‘story’ your dashboard is going to tell, how that story can be told as clearly as possible, and who is the target audience.

 So without further ado, here are the questions you need to ask to determine how to build your next dashboard.
 You can also download this guide here (PDF).

 What type of decision needs to be made?

 In other words: what is this dashboard meant to do?
 Is it supposed to help executives understand an established process and prescribe results or to explore a new course of action?

 For prescriptive decisions, you’ll want use clear KPIs and easy-to-understand visualizations.
 You should ensure conclusions can be drawn quickly from the visual interface itself and by applying filters.